Web 3.0 IP Protection

 Discover what Web 3.0 domains are, what kind of threats they pose for your IP rights, and how globaleyez can protect your brand against these threats.

-What are Web 3.0 domains
+What are Web 3.0 domains?

-Threats of Web 3.0 domains for your brand
+Threats of Web 3.0 domains for brands

 1. Cybersquatting in Web 3.0